About 10% of our body heat is lost through our heads, so it makes sense to cover our heads when heading out into icy cold conditions.

 Not normally- but some helmets, such as the Bern Winter Watts, have been designed and certified to be used for both biking and snow sports.
 If you use the helmet for a purpose it is not intended for, you are putting yourself at unnecessary risk.

 You will be far better off, safety and comfort-wise, using the right helmet for the right purposes.
 Look at the manufacturer’s website if you cannot find anything on the box, and it will mention the safety certifications the helmet will have.

-If you are riding on trails or anywhere of having a reasonable chance of coming off, you need to have anti-rotational technology to prevent damage occurring to your brain.
+If you are riding on trails or anywhere you may have a reasonable chance of coming off, we highly recommend you have anti-rotational technology.
+If you crash, this technology will prevent brain damage.

-If you have any questions, feel free to drop a comment below, and if you are still stuck on how to find a helmet check out these articles
+If you have any questions, feel free to drop a comment below.
+Or, if you are still stuck choosing the right helmet for you, check out these articles!